cogdog/tru-collector/README.md

 ## What is this?

 This Wordpress Theme powers [TRU Collector](http://splot.ca/collector/) a site to allow collections of items (termed "collectables") where contributions can be made without any  logins.
-This is done by using a generic author account that is silently activated.
 The user never sees any sign of the innards of Wordpress but can create posts for each collectable.

 The options allow you to create a simple Upload and go mode, but you can also allow (and require or not), captions, a source description (maybe more than *hey, I found it on GOOGLE*) or a complete rich text editor, and choose a selection of licenses to apply.

 You can even enable an address that allows people to publish directly to your collection by old fashioned email.